 - Preventative Healthcare provides a means to alleviate or prevent potential suffering or pain associated with an underlying disease process.

 - Prevention is better than treatment.
 Since cats often do not tell us when they are feeling unwell, early detection of an underlying disease is key.
 Preventative Healthcare’s focus is to prevent conditions from occurring and prevent conditions from advancing.

 - Early detection of a disease process equates to early treatment and potentially a more favorable outcome or correction of a disease process.
 In many instances, treatment may become more costly and complicated when a disease process is allowed to progress to an advanced stage.

-- Comprehensive Wellness Physical Examinations – We perform an annual examination for cats 7 years of age or less and a semi-annual (every 6 months) examination for cats 8 years of age and older.
+- Comprehensive Wellness Physical Examinations – We perform an annual examination for cats 7 years of age and younger.
+We recommend a semi-annual (every 6 months) examination for cats 8 years of age and older.

 - Vaccinations – In accordance with the American Association of Feline Practitioners (AAFP) Vaccine Guidelines, we only vaccinate our patients against rabies, FVRCP and FeLV, and only when necessary.
 We use the safest vaccines available and only use non-adjuvanted vaccines.

 - Spay or Neuter – In addition to the pet overpopulation issues, having your cat spayed or neutered also prevents individual health issues.
 For male cats, neutering at a young age will help prevent marking, roaming and fighting behaviors.
 For female cats, spaying at a young age will help prevent mammary cancer, infection in the uterus, estrus or heat cycles, and marking behaviors.